mlcommons/policies/RESULTS_GUIDELINES.md

 ## Comparisons based on secondary or derived metrics must be explicit

 Each MLPerf benchmark or scenario has a primary metric, for instance time-to-train for Training Image Classification, or queries/sec for the Server scenario of Inference Image Classification (Datacenter system type).
 Any comparison based on different or derived metric such as power rating, cost, model size/architecture, accuracy, etc. must make the basis for comparison clear in the text and in a footnote.
 Secondary and derived metrics must not be presented as official MLPerf metrics.
-Any comparison based on secondary or derived metric should always be accompanied by comparison of the primary metric as well.

 _Prestigious Research University has created a new neural network model called MagicEightBall that is 100% accurate for Top-1 image classification on the MLPerf v0.5 Training Open Division Image Classification benchmark using a cluster of 10 SmartChips running MLFramework v4.1 [1].
 MagicEightBall achieved a score of 20 minutes._